marctrem/usbarmory-wiki-fork/Power-consumption.md

 The following measurements provide reference figures for USB armory power consumption.

-The measurements have been performes using an Agilent U1242B multimeter.
+The measurements have been performed using an Agilent U1242B multimeter.

 | Device             |   Idle under Linux | Linux kernel compilation |   100% CPU load (Memtester) |
 |:-------------------|-------------------:|-------------------------:|----------------------------:|